salessandri/homebrew_monorepo/README.md

 It'll be much more convenient to have a single repo to manage the source code of all taps, and use [travis-ci](https://travis-ci.org) to update each tap repo respectively.

 ### Why do I encounter conflicts when `brew update`?
-However because I'm using force push when updating code (it would be impossible for travis-ci to fix conflicts), the downside is you may see conflicts when `brew update` (or `brew update -v`) on your local machines.
-If this does happen, untap the tap(s) and tap again.
+Because I'm using force push when updating code in travis-ci (it is impossible for travis-ci to fix conflicts), you may see conflicts when `brew update -v` on your local machines.
+If it does happen, untap the taps and tap them again.